gyulanemeth/bluefox.email/docs/email-theme-settings/email-theme-basics.md

 ---

-### 4. Text Variables
+### 4. Text Email Theme Basics
-Text variables store reusable text elements, such as company slogans, default headings, dynamic text values, or legal copy in the footer.
-For example, a legal disclaimer or copyright notice in the footer can be managed as a text variable, ensuring consistency across all emails while allowing easy updates.
+Text email theme basics store reusable text elements, such as company slogans, default headings, dynamic text values, or legal copy in the footer.
+For example, a legal disclaimer or copyright notice in the footer can be managed as a text email theme basic, ensuring consistency across all emails while allowing easy updates.

 - **Variable name** (e.g., `alt-text-website`)
 - **Variable text** (e.g., `Visit our website at https://bluefox.email`)
-- **Main variable** (true/false) determines if it appears in the project creation dialog.
-Non-main variables can be changed later in project settings
+- **Main email theme basic** (true/false) determines if it appears in the project creation dialog.
+Non-main email theme basics can be changed later in project settings

-**Managing text variables**
+**Managing text email theme basics**
 - **Create**: Click "Create" to add a new text.
 Select either "From Scratch" or "Copy & Paste".
 - **Edit**: Modify text by clicking the pencil icon.
 - **Delete**: Remove text by clicking the trash icon.